Haunted Mansion Tablescape

 I had seen these table linens before, but never had the need for them.
 This table runner is similar to the Haunted Mansion wallpaper.
 This would set the scene for my tablescape.

 Master Gracey was a wealthy man who was a prominent member of the family which owned the Haunted Mansion.
-At Walt Disney World the home is located in New York, and in New Orleans in Disneyland.
+At Walt Disney World the home is suggested as being located in New York, and in New Orleans in Disneyland.

 There are a number of different stories about the bride and the different masters of the Haunted Mansions, but in my fantasy, the bride does some killing with an axe.
 My axe has only chopped wood over the years…many, many years.
-This was my grandfather’s axe.
+I added fresh flowers in a bridal bouquet to my halloween table decorations.

 Perhaps the bride hid the axe among her wedding bouquet.